una1veritas/ARMWork/STM32Libraries/armcmxlib/GLCD/KS0108/readme.txt

 CS2 PD7

-Font drawing routine will be modified, since font data structure is complicated, for me.
+Font drawing routine will be modified, since font data structure is not general and complicated to transform from others, for me.

-It is still just a private oirting test.
+It is still just a private trial.
 LICENCE, Term of use inherits the original's:

 The Arduino GLCD library files are either licensed under the terms of the